 Mechanical hazard - risk of damage to the equipment.
-Abrasives should never be used to clean the valve stems, as this could damage the critical sealing surfaces.
+Abrasives should never be used to clean the valve stems, as this can damage the critical sealing surfaces.

-5. Remove any resin deposits from the valve stems.
+- 5. Remove any resin deposits from the valve stems.
 If required, carefully heat the resin deposits with a propane torch and then wipe the deposits away with a clean, soft cloth.
-This may have to be repeated several times.

-6. Make sure the valve stems are not overheated, scratched, scored, bent or worn.
-Replace each valve stem if it shows signs of this type of damage.
+This may have to be repeated several times. - 6.
+Make sure the valve stems are not overheated, scratched, scored, bent or worn.
+Replace each valve stem if it shows signs of this type of damage. - 7.
+Inspect the stem heads and components for damage.
+Replace as necessary.

-6.11.2 Installing the Valve Stems
+6.15.2 Installing Valve Stems